July 22 Update on OS Upgrade

 We will upgrade ALCF-Theta from its current SLES12/CNL6 configuration to SLES15/CNL7.
 This necessary enhancement will be the last major OS version update of Theta.
 We will also be upgrading Theta’s Sonexion Lustre filesystem.

-This will require most user codes to be rebuilt and/or relinked.
+This will require some user codes to be rebuilt and/or relinked.

 - Newer versions of system software will offer better support for user software.